matt-oakes/homelab/README.md

 Ensures the correct IP address is set on the domain DNS records to ensure that the VPN works correctly.

+### VSCode

+A hosted VSCode instance which defaults to the workspace of the homelab itself.
+Allows easy modification and management.

 ### Jellyfin

 A media server for streaming media to Google TV.